How to Define EA Projects

 Enterprise architecture is a continuous endeavor that can only be built on internal consensus and carried out through collaboration and collective learning.
 That kind of learning must combine feedback from experience with extensive in-depth yet non-proprietary documentation freely available.

-On that account Caminao comes with a book that uses knowledge managements and latest technologies to integrate business and systems perspectives, an extensive online documentation with thousand of monthly readers, and an open-sourced ontological kernel.
+On that account the Pagoda blueprint comes with a book that uses knowledge managements and latest technologies to integrate business and systems perspectives, an extensive online documentation with thousand of monthly readers, and an open-sourced ontological kernel.

 - The Book: EA Fundamentals